Huddersfield Town 0 Manchester United 2: How the newspapers reported the FA Cup loss

 The Mail

-In the end, none it mattered.
-The now-traditional FA Cup VAR controversy kept us busy for a while but ultimately fizzled out into an interminable discussion over whether a player’s knee was a centimetre ahead of another’s players body and thus offside It was; just.
+In the end, none of it mattered.
+The now-traditional FA Cup VAR controversy kept us busy for a while but ultimately fizzled out into an interminable discussion over whether a player’s knee was a centimetre ahead of another’s players body and thus offside.
+It was; just.

 And the great Paul Pogba debate was stalled after he called in sick, with Jose Mourinho saying that only now would he assess whether he can play against Sevilla in the week.
 Though, with a wry smile, he added that Pogba had been due to play in his favourite position, No 8 on the left of midfield, had he been fit.